eileengarip/adverse-selection-sim/README.md

 | 0.6 | -71.3 | 27.6 |
 | 0.8 | -247.0 | 28.4 |

--The market maker's quotes are based on `M`, which is a step behind the true market value `V`.
+The market maker's quotes are based on `M`, which is a step behind the true market value `V`.
 As `p_informed` rises, there is a higher chance that the trader is informed of the current value `V`.
 This means they won't buy unless they make a profit, and the market maker takes a loss.

--Noise traders buy or sell at random, with a 50% chance of doing either, meaning that, on average, they pay the market maker half the spread.
+Noise traders buy or sell at random, with a 50% chance of doing either, meaning that, on average, they pay the market maker half the spread.

--Our P&L is the net of 2 competing forces: gains from noise flow `(1 − p) × spread/2` and losses to informed flow, which is roughly `p × (average amount you're picked off by)`
+Our P&L is the net of 2 competing forces: gains from noise flow `(1 − p) × spread/2` and losses to informed flow, which is roughly `p × (average amount you're picked off by)`

--As `p_informed` rises, the first shrinks and the second rises.
+As `p_informed` rises, the first shrinks and the second rises.
 In this configuration, we can see that the crossover sits at near `p_informed=0.5`

 ### Adverse selection